leiweibau/Pi.Alert/docs/FIRST_START_GUIDE.md

  - "yellow, gray" = new and offline

 ‼️ ***Especially after the first start, many devices appear in the list where there is a need to enter additional information into the database over a longer period of time.
-In this case, it is advisable to activate the "Pause" timer in the settings after 5-10 minutes for any or a predefined time in order to make these changes undisturbed without the database being repeatedly blocked for changes by the scans.***
+In this case, it is advisable to activate the "Pause" timer in the settings after 5-10 minutes for a predefined time in order to make these changes undisturbed without the database being repeatedly blocked for changes by the scans.***

 [Next - Discreet buttons and menus](./guide/001.md)